 If an addict is powerless over drug use in the early stages of their habit, they become entirely powerless once they’re chemically dependent.
 At this point, they’ve essentially rewired their brain to need the drug.

 Research shows that by the time a user becomes chemically dependent, their brain has been programmed to believe that the drug is necessary to keep them alive.

-The authors of NIDA’s report, The Science of Addiction, write, “Brain imaging studies from drug-addicted individuals show physical changes in the area of the brain that are critical to judgment, decision-making, learning, memory and behavior control”.
+The authors of NIDA’s report, The Science of Addiction, writes, “Brain imaging studies from drug-addicted individuals show physical changes in the area of the brain that are critical to judgment, decision-making, learning, memory and behavior control”.

 During the dependency phase of the addiction cycle, the addict will begin to experience severe cravings due to their altered brain chemistry.
 They are also likely to lose inhibitions.
 They will start to act out of character in order to feed their cravings.
 It is nearly impossible to reduce cravings without detox.

 It can be difficult to distinguish between drug abuse, chemical dependency and a full-blown addiction.
 By the time someone has reached this phase in the addiction cycle, it’s likely that their drug or alcohol habit has already affected their life.

 However, the DSM-5 provides us the official definition of addiction disorder.
 As the leading source in the mental health industry, we use the DSM’s definition in our work.

 They say that people must show at least two of the following symptoms to be deemed an addict: